Last Updated on

 Look at Amenities

 Although some communities may not cost as much as others, they may not offer as much.
 Look at the amenities you put on your list of priorities and make a list or chart of which properties have which amenities.
-A community’s website will usually say if they include cable, housekeeping services, wellness centers, emergency services, security, or transportation.
+A community’s website will usually say if they include cable, housekeeping services, wellness centers, emergency services, security, at-home hair services, or transportation.
 When you tour senior living communities, you can also ask the staff and current residents what is available.
 If the senior living community you’re interested in doesn’t have the amenities you prioritize, it’s probably best to keep searching.